 Licensing of mining activities

-As of the latest available data, Ireland does not require a specific licence solely for cryptocurrency mining.
-However, companies and individuals engaged in mining must ensure that their activities comply with general legal requirements, including business registration, if applicable, and compliance with AML/CFT regulations, if applicable.
+As of the latest available data, Ireland does not require a specific license only for the activity of cryptocurrency mining.
+However, companies and individuals carrying out the mining activities need to guarantee that their respective activities remain in conformity with general legal requirements, including business registration, if appropriate, and adherence to AML/CFT regulations, where applicable.

 Conclusion